Trial Design Stage

 Questions To Ask

-- How will data be collected, stored, and managed?
+- How will study data be collected, stored, and managed across sites?

-- Do all planned sites have the same available resources?
+- Do all participating sites have comparable resources and capabilities?

 - Plan for enrollment, retention, and protocol compliance